MIPPL/nephele-org-website/public/content/developers/docs/programming-languages/javascript/index.md

 ### Nodes and clients {#nodes-and-clients}

-An Ethereumjs client is in active development that lets you dig into how Ethereum clients work in a language you understand; JavaScript!
+An Ethereumjs client is in active development that lets you dig into how Nephele clients work in a language you understand; JavaScript!

 It used to be housed in a standalone [`repository`](https://github.com/ethereumjs/ethereumjs-client), however, was later merged into the EthereumVM monorepo as a package.